-- A student will only be admitted to continue with the modules in a specific subject group once all preceding modules in the specific group have been passed in the previous year level(s).
-(Example: A student may only proceed with FKLG312 and FKLG322, if FKLG212 and FKLG222 have been passed.) - b) A student may only register for the 2nd semester modules of year level 4, namely FFSG421, FNPG421 and WVPS321 in the year that he/she can complete his/her academic studies. - c) By virtue of the requirements of the South African Pharmaceutical Board, all pharmacy students should, during their second to fourth year, conduct 400 hours practice training in total . - d) The module FFSG421 includes the compulsory attendance of a symposium presented by the School of Pharmacy during the second semester of year level 4.
-Attendance of the symposium will contribute 20 hours to the compulsory 400 hours practice training as mentioned in par (e). - e) The participation of students in professional activities right from an early stage is of utmost importance since they are preparing themselves for entering the profession.
+- a.
+A student will only be admitted to continue with the modules in a specific subject group once all preceding modules in the specific group have been passed in the previous year level(s).
+(Example: A student may only proceed with FKLG312 and FKLG322, if FKLG212 and FKLG222 have been passed.) - b.
+A student may only register for the 2nd semester modules of year level 4, namely FFSG421, FNPG421 and WVPS321 in the year that he/she can complete his/her academic studies. - c.
+By virtue of the requirements of the South African Pharmaceutical Board, all pharmacy students should, during their first to fourth year, conduct 400 hours' practice training in total. - d.
+The module FFSG421 includes the compulsory attendance of a symposium presented by the School of Pharmacy during the second semester of year level 4. - e.
+The participation of students in professional activities right from an early stage is of utmost importance since they are preparing themselves for entering the profession.

-- a) Vertical: The BPharm degree gives admission to post-graduate studies for example MPharm, MSc and PhD degree at the North West University and other national and international universities, but is subject to a selection process. - b) Horizontal: All the fundamental courses give admission to various BSc programmes at this and other universities.
-The main modules are to a large extent exchangeable with the modules presented at other Schools of Pharmacy. - c) After completion of year level 2, recognition will be given to the student for the theoretical component of the Basic Diploma as Pharmacist assistant and after completion of year level 3 of the curriculum; recognition will be given for the theoretical component of the Postbasic Diploma as Pharmacist assistant.
+- a.
+Vertical: The BPharm degree gives admission to post-graduate studies for example MPharm, MSc and PhD degree at the North West University and other national and international universities, but is subject to a selection process. - b.
+Horizontal: All the fundamental courses give admission to various BSc programmes at this and other universities.
+The main modules are to a large extent exchangeable with the modules presented at other Schools of Pharmacy. - c.
+After completion of year level 2, recognition will be given to the student for the theoretical component of the Basic Diploma as Pharmacist assistant and after completion of year level 3 of the curriculum; recognition will be given for the theoretical component of the Post-Basic Diploma as Pharmacist assistant.